Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 1. How did DRDO India Grow?

-- DRDO has expanded from 10 laboratories to a vast network of 52 that are involved in the development of defence technologies in a range of disciplines that include:
+- The DRDO has expanded its network from 10 laboratories to 52, actively developing defense technologies across a range of disciplines that include:

 - Aeronautics